Legplane/SkyCheck2/DOCUMENTATION.md

 - Adding traffic and flood context
 - Showing fallback estimates when live APIs fail
 - Using live GPS coordinates when available, with automatic Subic fallback when precise location cannot be trusted
+- Explaining mixed risk combinations instead of relying only on a single overall risk label

 The app should be presented as a support tool that helps students make safer decisions, not as an absolute guarantee.